cwbeitel/iqtk/inquiry/docs/SUPPORT.md

 ## Google

-Substantial computing resources were provided by Google that were fundamentally enabling for this project.
+Computing resources were provided by Google that were fundamentally enabling for this project.

 # Technical contributors